pi-kappa-devel/markets/README.md

 ```

 The example uses simulated data.
 The *markets* package offers a function
-to simulate data from data generating processes that correspond to the
+to simulate data from data-generating processes that correspond to the
 models that the package provides.

 ``` r